modmore/docs/en/01_Commerce/v1/75_Developer/03_Products.md

 - `commerce.resourceproduct.sku_field`: defaults to `alias`, used for the sku.
 - `commerce.resourceproduct.name_field`: defaults to `pagetitle`, used for the product name.
 - `commerce.resourceproduct.description_field`: defaults to `description`, used for the product description.
 - `commerce.resourceproduct.price_field`: defaults to `tv.price` (a TV with the key of price), used for filling the product price.
-Remember this needs to be defined in cents!
+Remember this needs to be defined as an integer in cents!
 - `commerce.resourceproduct.stock_field`: defaults to `tv.stock` (a TV with the key of stock) that maintains the stock level.
+- `commerce.resourceproduct.weight_field`: defaults to `tv.weight` (a TV with the key of weight) that holds the weight.
+This can be a float with up to 3 decimals.
+- `commerce.resourceproduct.weight_unit_field`: defaults to `tv.weight_unit` (a TV with the key of weight_unit) holds the weight unit for the product weight.

 Aside from the methods available on the `comProduct` object, the `comResourceProduct` also exposes the following methods: